 Q: What size bed sheets do I need to bring?

 A: We highly recommend extra long twin size sheets for an 80 inch bed.
 Most mattresses are 80 inches.
 In Prentiss the mattresses are 76 inches, but 80 inch sheets will work and if you move to another hall you can keep the same sheets.
-Jersey sheets have been very popular in recent years and stretch to fit any twin size bed.
+Stanton Hall, which is for sophomores, requires XL-full size sheets.

 Q: What is my room assignment?
 Who will be my roommate?